glujan/ezyplyr/README.md

 ## Caution

-It's unusable.
-It can't play any music.
-Someday it should, but not yet.
+It's not ready yet.
+It can play music but only `mp3`.
+Seeker does not work.
+You can't rearrange order of songs.
+Someday it should work, but not yet.

 ## Future
 Listed by importance
 * Actual creation of a player :crying_cat_face:
+* Storing scanned library
 * MPRIS v2 support
 * Reading lyrics stored in music file
 * Pluggable interfaces (like in [GMusicBrowser](http://gmusicbrowser.org/))